ThePieBaker90/On-The-Rim/Classes/Commander/WIP notes.md

 * For Tactical Reassesment- if the new roll is 5+ more than the first one.
 * For Rally- if the temporary hitpoints are lost before your next turn (from damage absorbed).
 * Decisive Moment- if the combat ends before your next turn.

+Medium increase to int.
+Small increase to wis or cha. small point buy.